gseidler/The-MSX-Red-Book/the_msx_red_book.md

 **Figure 48:** ROM Header

-Each page in a given slot is examined by reading the first two bytes (7E1AH) and checking for the "AB" characters.
+Each page in a given slot is examined by reading the first two bytes (7E1AH) and checking for the "`AB`" characters.
 If a ROM is present the initialization address is read (7E1AH) and control passed to it via the [CALSLT](#calslt) standard routine.
 With a games ROM there may be no return to BASIC from this point.
-The "CALL" extended statement handler address is then read (7E1AH) and bit 5 of register B set if it is valid, that is non-zero.
+The "`CALL`" extended statement handler address is then read (7E1AH) and bit 5 of register B set if it is valid, that is non-zero.
 The extended device handler address is read (7E1AH) and bit 6 of register B set if it is valid.
 Finally the BASIC program text address is read (7E1AH) and bit 7 of register B set if it is valid.
 Register B is then copied to the relevant position in [SLTATR](#sltatr) and the search continued until no more slots remain.

 [SLTATR](#sltatr) is then examined for any extension ROM flagged as containing BASIC program text.
 If one is found its position in [SLTATR](#sltatr) is converted to a Slot ID (7E2AH) and the ROM permanently switched in via the [ENASLT](#enaslt) standard routine.
 [VARTAB](#vartab) is set to C000H, as it is not known how large the Program Text Area is, [TXTTAB](#txttab) is set to 8008H and [BASROM](#basrom) made non-zero to disable the CTRL-STOP key.
 The system is cleared (629AH) and control transfers to the Runloop (4601H) to execute the BASIC program.